-At this rate it would take 350 years to replace the present slums, without touching the new slums that would develop in that Calendar Of Events NEW YORK-NEW JERSEY AREA Socialist Sociables to enliven our summer.
-Series of events ponsored by United Indepenlent-Socialist Committee.
+NEW YORK-NEW JERSEY AREA Socialist Sociables to enliven your summer.
+Series of events Robert Moses, New York Park sponsored by United Independent-Socialist Committee.
 Keep in touch with other independents and socialists.
 SAVE THESE DATES: July 12, 8 P.M. - WALTER SCHNEIR, author "A Primer on Fall-Out," current July 9 issue Reporter mag. and recent Nation article "Strontium 90 in U.S. Children," will talk on The Facts of Fall-Out.
 Also WM.
 PRICE, UI-SC Exec.
-Sec., will report on three UI-SC Congressional committee appearances in FCC 'Equal Time" fight and in opposition to nuclear "give away" (All Starlight Forums will take place on Sunday evenings on the Terrace Penthouse, 10A, 59 W. 71 St.) July 17-19 - Weekend at Mountain Spring Camp, Washington, New Jersey.
-July 26, 8 P.M. - Starlight Aug.
-1, 12 noon to 6 P.M. -Picnic, Annette T. Rubinstein's summer place on the Taconic P'kway at Shrub Oak, N.Y.
-Aug.
-9, 8 P.M. - Starlight Forum.
-Aug.
-16, 8 P.M. - Starlight Forum.
+Sec., will report on three UI-SC Congressional committee appearances in FCC "Equal Time" fight and in opposition to nuclear "give away" program.

+(All Starlight Forums will take ay evenings on thouse, 10A, 59 - Weekend at g Camp, Washsey.

+M. - Starlight on to 6 P.M. -T. Rubinstein's on the Taconic b Oak, N.Y.